wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/index.md

 ## Overview

-These tests check if the introduced configuration in the ossec.conf works as expected for valid values and if the API response for configuration requests coincides with the one introduced in the ossec.conf.
+These tests check if the introduced configuration works as expected for valid values and if the API response for configuration requests coincides with the one introduced in the configuration file.

 For invalid ones, it checks if `wazuh-logcollector` for manager and `wazuh-agent` for agent returns the expected error message.